-It’s important to control your cat’s diet for several reasons, but one of the most basic is to ensure that it’s not carrying too much weight on tender joints.
+It’s important to control your senior cat’s diet, to ensure s/he isn’t carrying too much weight on tender joints.
 Seek advice from your vet about the ideal weight for your cat, and manage food portions to help it get there.

 Encourage gentle exercise and free joint movement by playing with your cat, but be careful not to encourage behaviors such as jumping that could jar the joints.

 6. Try massage or acupuncture

 Massage or joint manipulation may help your cat be more comfortable almost immediately on treatment, though it is not a long-term solution.
 Talk to your vet about finding a local, trained practitioner for a session to see if it helps.
 Acupuncture can help older cats without the side effects of conventional medicine.